lassemoldrup/AWDIT/README.md

 scripts/test-run.sh
 ```

-This will run AWDIT and Plume on a set small benchmarks and should take a few minutes.
+This will run AWDIT and Plume at the RC isolation level on a set of small benchmarks and should take around half a minute.
 When done, exit the container with `exit`.
 To retrieve the results from the container, run

 ```shell